ericdaat/ericdaat.github.io/content/python-tips.md

     print my_class.arg      # will print 1
 ```

-Note that unlike Java, you can't define multiple constructors for one same class.
+Note that unlike Java, you can't define multiple constructors for one same class:

 ``` python
 class MyClass(object):